Georgia runoff: Democrats win US Senate control after taking two seats | DW | 06.01.2021

 Vote counting stopped in many parts of the state overnight with results expected on Wednesday afternoon (local time).

-Democrat Jon Ossoff is set to become the youngest US Senator, after the was declared the winner of his race against Perdue, according to Associated Press projections.
+Democrat Jon Ossoff has become the youngest US Senator, after he was declared the winner of his race against Perdue, according to Associated Press projections.

-If 33-year-old Ossoff, a former congressional aide and journalist, defeats 71-year-old Perdue, a former businessman, he would be the youngest member of the Senate.
+33-year-old Ossoff, a former congressional aide and journalist, defeated 71-year-old Perdue, a former businessman.
+He has also become the state's first Jewish senator.

+"This campaign has been about health and jobs and justice for the people of this state for all the people of this state.
+Whether you were for me, or against me, I'll be for you in the US Senate.
+I will serve all the people of the state,'' he said, in a speech that was broadcast on his social media account.

+Ossoff spoke about his plans to "beat the virus and rush economic relief" to the people of Georgia in the video, which was shared before multiple sources had called the race.

 A pastor who spent the past 15 years leading the Atlanta church where Martin Luther King Jr. preached, Raphael Warnock, defeated Republican incumbent Kelly Loeffler, US media predicted.